City , State

 Addiction is a terrible condition, and it is especially terrible for the loved ones that live with an addict or alcoholic.
 Luckily, recovery is possible.
 Every year, millions of Americans find the help that they need to get started living a better, sober life, the life that they are supposed to be living.
 You know what it’s like to live with an active addict, now it’s time to find out what it’s like to live with a recovering alcoholic.
-Contact us now to speak with a treatment expert who will help you find the right rehab to start your loved one’s sobriety journey.
+Contact us now to speak with a treatment provider who will help you find the right rehab to start your loved one’s sobriety journey.